 “We use multiple systems to look for a number of metals — gold, copper, silver — present in the outer layer of the coins,” said radiation scientist Michael Farquharson.
 “Then we use the McMaster Nuclear Reactor to penetrate deeper into the coin to determine whether or not the coin was plated with a different material than it was actually made of.”

-“For the Roman period, there are many crises that can be recognized in the numismatic record,” said Pope, describing one “budget crunch” during Punic Wars of the 3rd century B.C., when Rome was battling Carthage — centred in present-day Tunisia — for control of the Mediterranean world.
+“For the Roman period, there are many crises that can be recognized in the numismatic record,” said Pope, describing one “budget crunch” during the Punic Wars of the 3rd century BCE, when Rome was battling Carthage — centered in present-day Tunisia — for control of the Mediterranean world.

 “We can see metal coins begin to have more base metal — junk metal — added to ‘debase’ the coins,” he noted.
 “As Rome and other cities fall into crises and get into economic trouble, more bronze coins appear (rather than silver), and even these are diluted by tin or lead.”
 So far, about 20 coins have undergone this “deep probe”.